 The library's intention in accepting gifts is that they be added to its holdings if needed.
 Thus every effort is made to accept as gifts only items appropriate for addition to library collections.
 Owing to the extent of the library's holdings it is still the case that many gift volumes will not be added to the library's collections.
 In determining the appropriate amount to claim as a charitable contribution for a gift-in-kind on their federal tax return, donors and their accountants may wish to consult Title 26 of the Code of Federal Regulations and the instructions for IRS Form 8283.

-The Central Libraries will provide the donor with a signed letter of acknowledgment.
+The Central Libraries will provide the donor with a signed letter of acknowledgement.
 The letter of acknowledgement notes the number of items donated but does not include an itemized list of the items or an estimate of the value of the gift.

 Unless the donor wishes to remain anonymous, a bookplate indicating the donor's name will be inserted in the book.
-The desired text of the bookplate may be specified on the Confirmation of Gift form at the time the donation is made.
+The desired text of the bookplate may be specified on the Gift Receipt form at the time the donation is made.
 Final approval of the text rests with the Central Libraries.

 Gifts may be delivered to the office of the Collection Development Librarian on the Garden Level of the Moody Library.
 To make special arrangements for pick-up of donated materials, please contact Ramona McKeown (email to Ramona_McKeown@baylor.edu or phone 254.710.6399).